S3-working-group/s3-practical-guide/docs/all.md

 - increase ownership over the decision
 - ensure support for the role keeper by those affected.

+A prerequisite to the selection process is a _clear description_ of the role's domain.

 #### Role Selection - Steps